realaravinth/nullchapter.github.io/content/_index.md

 {{< figure src="/BugBounty.png" caption="Bug Bounty Webinar" title="> null_" alt="> null_">}}

-Mr Shashank, a security analyst in a reputed firm was here to give a talk on Building a Career in Ethical Hacking and Bug Bounties.
+Mr Shashank, a security analyst at Hackerone was here to give a talk on building a career in ethical hacking and bug bounties.
 He has amassed quite a fortune through bug bounties during his college years.
+>Check him out at: https://blog.shashank.co/

 **December 2020**

 {{< figure src="/humanrecon1.png" caption="Human Reconnaissance" title="> null_" alt="> null_">}}

->New forums and communities that exist on the surface, deep and dark web have granted easy access for individuals to trade data and information often undetected until it’s too late.

-Human Reconnaissance is a unique service that profiles an individual’s digital footprint using open source, deep web intelligence to identify online behavioural traits that could be a threat to your organization.
+A webinar was conducted on human reconnaissance on the 5th of December, 2020.

-We brought over our beloved Dr Sibi Chakkaravarthy Sethuraman (Associate Professor, VIT-AP) to help us better understand this issue.
+Dr Sibi Chakkaravarthy (Associate Professor, VIT-AP) was with us to help us better understand this growing threat.

 {{< figure src="/humanrecon.png" caption="Human Reconnaissance" title="> null_" alt="> null_">}}
 >When human interference is more leaned towards the virtual world, it's obvious to learn about the dark passengers and dark world out there.